golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

 The sequence of `Task` objects yields task fragments assigned to this provider.
 In a more complex scenario each `Task` object would be carrying its own piece of data to be used during computation.

-{% alert level="warning" %}
-Python API uses an updated API which explicitly features a `Script` object which is a representation of a single batch of commands executed on providers.
-The JS API on the other hand, still uses the old interface where the scripts are an internal feature of the `WorkContext` interface and are constructed implicitly and packed into its final form by the `commit()` call.
-{% /alert %}

 In the case of this example our entire script consists of a single command which is the call to `script.run` / `context.run`.
 This means that, once committed, the provider's exe unit will receive an instruction to make a call to `/bin/sh -c date`.

 {% alert level="warning" %}
-Commands run with `script.run /` `context.run` are not executed in any shell.
+Commands run with `script.run` are not executed in any shell.
 This means you have to either specify the full binary path or run the command through a shell manually (for example: `/bin/sh -c ...`).
 {% /alert %}

 By awaiting on `future_results` after the script has been yielded, we ensure the results are available and unwrap them from the awaitable object.